p10rahulm/your-static-website/README.md

 ### Step 7: Move from template to deployment
 Once your template is ready, all that needs to be done is to deploy it.
 For this the output files have to be generated.
 This is easy enough.

+The steps in this, while simple need to be carefully done.
 1. Open your terminal/bash and cd into the directory containing the website files.
+2. `git submodule add git@github.com:p10rahulm/thinking-tree.git public`

-2. type `hugo`
+3. type `hugo`
-3. You should get a success message after a few seconds.
+4. You should get a success message after a few seconds.
 The files have been created in the 'public' folder within your website directory

 ----------------
 Section 3: Setting up the online scaffolding